Introduction

 Cancer is the second leading cause of death worldwide, claiming the lives of roughly 10 million people per year and devastating the lives of millions more [1].

-There are about 8 billion people and 12.7 million doctors.
-Human doctors cannot bridge this gap and provide the personalized healthcare everyone deserves.
+With 8 billion people and only 12.7 million doctors, personalized healthcare is impossible today.
+Human doctors alone cannot bridge this gap and provide the attentive care everyone deserves.

 North Star

-The mission for HotpotBio is to advance cancer research and AI doctors with open research [2].
+Our mission is to advance cancer research and AI doctors with open research and data annotation services for frontier labs [2].

-While curing cancer and AI doctors are fantasies today, many groups are working feverishly to close the gap between dream and reality.
+While curing cancer and AI doctors remain fantasies today, many groups are working feverishly to close the gap between dream and reality.

 We hope to play a tiny part.

-Our primary objective is to package medical knowledge into a format suitable for engineers and researchers to further AI biomedicine, regardless of medical background.
-Concretely, we will focus on publishing datasets and benchmarks in collaboration with medical professionals from Stanford, UCSF, and other leading institutions.
-We will finetune and develop models, as resources permit.
+Our objective is to package medical knowledge into a format suitable for ML engineers and researchers to further AI biomedicine, regardless of medical background.

 AI Doctor Research